Tuesday, September 18, 2007

 The Coon Chicken Inn ran until the late 1950’s when Maxon and Addie decided to keep the properties and lease out the buildings to other operators.
 On the Seattle site is Yings Drive Inn, the Salt Lake City site is the Chuck-A-Rama and the Portland site is the Prime Rib.

-The Paper Factory in Sugarhouse was reestablished at the mouth of Big Cottonwood Canyon, in 1881, into what is now known as the Old Mill which is still standing, in fact, the nearby business area bears its name today.
+The Paper Factory in Sugar House was reestablished at the mouth of Big Cottonwood Canyon, in 1881, into what is now known as the Old Mill which is still standing, in fact, the nearby business area and golf course bear its name today.

-The Old Mill after a fire in the 1920's.
+The Old Mill in the 1920’s many years after a fire destroyed it.

 Salt Lake City in the early 1900's